About inhaled salbutamol

 What if I take too much?

 You may notice that your heart beats more quickly than normal and that you feel shaky.
-These side effects usually pass within 30 minutes or a few hours at most and are not dangerous.
+These side effects aren't dangerous.
+They usually go away within 30 minutes or a few hours at most.

 Serious asthma attacks

 Salbutamol can be given through a nebuliser to treat severe asthma attacks.
 A nebuliser is a machine that delivers the medicine as a mist inhaled through a face mask.
 This will probably be given to you by your doctor.

 How to use your inhaler

 Your salbutamol inhaler works quickly to make your breathing easier.

 It's important that you get the most from your inhaler so you should have your technique checked regularly.

 Inhalers can be difficult to use and mistakes in the technique can mean very little of the medicine gets into your lungs where you need it.
 Before using your inhaler, read the manufacturer's printed information leaflet from inside the pack.
 This leaflet gives you information and diagrams to show you how to use the inhaler, how to keep it clean, and how long to use it before getting a replacement.

 It's very important that you use your inhaler properly so you get the right amount of salbutamol into your lungs and the most benefit from it.